Studio MIDI Guitar Troubleshooting

 If using a third-party USB cable for connection, please ensure the USB cable is USB C to USB A and data-enabled.
 For example, a Mac USB-C charging cable will not transfer MIDI data.
 Here's an option from Amazon we've tested for compatibility.
 The Jamstik Studio does not support USB C-C cables.

 Wireless headphones & speakers cause a delay.
 Always use wired audio output from your connected device for the best playing experience.

 Lower the Buffer Rate in your DAW - Latency is one of the biggest barriers in getting MIDI devices to perform the way you want them to.
 Make sure that your device and software are set to the most responsive settings.
 You should also close any other software programs on your device that may be running in the background.

-The Jamstik is able to accept alternate tunings as low as C Standard tuning (C-F-A#-D#-G-C).
+The Jamstik is able to accept alternate tunings as low as C Standard tuning (C-F-A#-D#-G-C) just make sure to set the alternate tuning in the Creator software before tuning your guitar.
 Tuning below C Standard may degrade MIDI performance.

 The 3.5mm jack on your guitar is for TRS-MIDI messages only and will not output audio into speakers or headphones.